-Uses For Trelegy Ellipta
+Uses for Trelegy Ellipta

 Fluticasone, umeclidinium, and vilanterol combination is used to treat chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.
 It is used long term to improve breathing problems and to reduce the number of COPD flare-ups (worsening of your COPD symptoms for several days).
 This medicine will not relieve a COPD attack that has already started.

 Inhaled fluticasone belongs to the family of medicines known as corticosteroids or steroids (cortisone-like medicines).
-It works by preventing certain cells in the lungs and breathing passages from releasing substances that cause COPD symptoms.
+It works by preventing certain cells in the lungs and breathing passages from releasing substances that cause asthma and COPD symptoms.

 Inhaled umeclidinium and vilanterol are long-acting bronchodilators.
 These are medicines that are breathed in through the mouth to open up the bronchial tubes (air passages) in the lungs.
-They relieve cough, wheezing, shortness of breath, and troubled breathing by increasing the flow of air through the bronchial tubes.

 This medicine is available only with your doctor's prescription.

-Before Using Trelegy Ellipta
+Before using Trelegy Ellipta